 |There is more physical stress||Mental techniques are used more, hence, less physical strain|

 How To Answer ‘Difference Between Hard Work And Smart Work’

 “I believe that hard work and smart work are both essential to bring effectiveness and efficiency to a task.
 While hard work makes sure that we are putting in the hours needed to accomplish certain things within time, smart work focuses on bifurcating the quintessential factors like who is the best person to do a particular task, when is the right time for doing it and what kind of hurdles we can anticipate.
-So, when blended together, we can find the best way to successfully complete a set task within time and ensuring its optimum quality.”
+So, when blended, we can find the best way to complete a set task within time and ensure its optimum quality.”

-“I prefer smart work over hard work and the reason for this smart work has a more holistic approach to tasks than hard work.
+“I prefer smart work over hard work and the reason for this is smart work has a more holistic approach to tasks than hard work.
 Despite yielding results, working hard incurs lots of time and energy while working smartly includes more work in a lesser amount of time.
-Working smart includes having better judgment, knowing what component of the work takes the longest time, and trying to reduce it in a creative and rational manner.
+Working smart includes having better judgment, knowing what component of the work takes the longest time, and trying to reduce it creatively and rationally.
 Thus, smart work uses the key principles of management while also finding the best creative ways to approach work.”